Ayşen Gürcan

 Ayşen Gürcan (born 1963) is a Turkish academic and bureaucrat who served as the Minister of Family and Social Policy in the interim election government formed by Prime Minister Ahmet Davutoğlu from 28 August to 17 November 2015.
 She is the first government minister in Turkey to wear a headscarf.

+A member of the Justice and Development Party, she was elected to the Grand National Assembly of Turkey in the 2023 parliamentary election from Eskişehir.

 Early life and career

 Ayşen Gürcan was born in Burdur in 1963 and graduated from primary and middle school there.

 Academic career

 In 1986, Gürcan graduated from Anadolu University Faculty of Communication Sciences.
 Between 1987 and 1989, she worked for a master's degree on the topic of educational communication and planning.
 She obtained a doctorate on the topic of education technology.
 Between 1990 and 2005, she was a research member, teaching member and staff member at the Anadolu University Faculty of Education.
 She has published numerous works on educational sciences, teaching and learning, educational communication, techno-psychology and family education.
 She is currently a member of teaching staff at Istanbul Commerce University.